LibrePhotos/librephotos-linux/README.md

 ## Contribution
 These are community maintained scripts to allow for a local install.
 If you have implemented an improvement, please consider opening up a pull request.

+## Notes

+Script is not adopted to remote postgresql server.

 ## Compatibility
 - Ubuntu 20.04.x LTS (server)
 - Ubuntu 21.04 (desktop)